AbstractMelon/BoplMapDatabase/docs/lua/index.md

   Everything about the `Platform` class: properties, methods, and functions.

 - [BoplBody](./bopl-body.md)
-  Everything about the `Platform` class: properties, methods, and functions.
+  Everything about the `BoplBody` class: properties, methods, and functions.

 - [BlackHole](./black-hole.md)
-  Everything about the `Platform` class: properties, methods, and functions.
+  Everything about the `BlackHole` class: properties, methods, and functions.

 - [Errors](./errors.md)
   Understanding error handling in Lua.